-We love animals, but for the safety of ours, we do not allow pets (leashed or unleashed) onto Oatland Island Wildlife Center grounds.
+We love animals, but for the safety of yours and ours, we do not allow pets (leashed or unleashed) onto Oatland Island Wildlife Center grounds.
 Only trained and vaccinated service animals are allowed on property.

 Are Service Animals allowed at Oatland Island?

 Yes, trained and vaccinated service animals as defined by the Americans with Disabilities Act (ADA) are permitted with visitors with disabilities.